alfiewalliss/Group-Software-Project/README.md

 By logging into an account with game master permissions and visiting the settings tabs, click on 'Adjust Game Master Accounts'.
 From here, add the name of the account you would like to give/take permissions from.

--> Q. Is there a way to make the game harder?
+-> Q. How can I score more highly?
-By manuvering over to the difficulty section in the settings tab, you are able to increase the difficulty.
-The difficulty options avaliable are easy / medium / hard.
+By visiting more locations and playing on a higher difficulty you will be able to increase your score dramatically!

 ## COPYRIGHT AND LICIENSING INFORMATION